wp-plugins/woocommerce-incremental-product-quantities/readme.txt

 6. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

 == Changelog ==

+= 1.1.0 =
+* Updated plugin to work with WC 2.1.2 and below.
+* New error response methods.
+* Update validations.
+* Updated comments.
+* Added extra help text.

 = 1.0.8 =
 * Fixed division by zero error in validations.